-Next up is the title tag, another extremely important signal of relevancy to both, humans and search engines.
+Another important signal of relevancy to both humans and search engines are title tags.
 Think of the title tag as a succinct description of your product page’s content.

 Much like with URLs, you want your main keywords to appear at the start of the tag.
 The optimal title tag formula is Primary Keyword | Secondary Keyword | Brand Name.

 The secondary keyword(s) and brand name, if applicable, are what make each product page title tag unique.
 It solves the problem of having multiple products of the same type, like skinny jeans.
 Adding words like ‘low-rise’ or ‘Levis’ to each product title tag also takes into account other words that customers might be searching for.

 Here is an example of a title tag used by Aldo Shoes in HTML.
 It starts with the name of the shoe and the type of shoe, followed by the brand name Aldo.

 And this is what it looks like when I search for ‘Afoalle Aldo shoes’ on Google.